jcalendo/chip-methylation-abm/README.md

 ### Simulating 1% Clones at age 40 with a strong selection advantage over Cells

 The selection advantage (s) is given by `p_duplicate - p_die`.
 As stated above, if this value is positive then Clones have a fitness advantage over Cells.
 There are an infinite number of ways to tune these values to achieve the same value for `s`.
-See below for more information.

 ```{bash}
 uv run main.py --chip-time 40 --prop-chip 0.01 --p-duplicate 0.25 --p-die 0.2